strexx/close-the-door/README.md

 ## Starting the app

 Start the app:

 ```bash
 npm start
 ```
+Now the server will run on your desktop localy.
+If you would like to acces the server from oudsite you need to install it on a server.
+Or port forwart it in your router.

 ## Code structure
 In the ```app.js``` file you can find the start file from the app. for every route is a file in the  ```routes/file.js```.
 If there is a post request to the server it will store the data in the  ```resources/doorStatus.js```.